sandialabs/Fugu/docs/source/introduction.rst

 *************
 Backend
 *************
-A backend generates platform-specific code from the platform-independent network graph (Scaffold.graph) Included in Fugu today is a basic reference simulator ds The backend handles inputs (represented by input bricks) Hardware platform backends can be developed by hardware partners (though we provide a few as well)
+A backend generates platform-specific code from the platform-independent network graph (Scaffold.graph).
+Included in Fugu today is a backend to a basic reference simulator SNN and a backend that targets Intel's Loihi platform.

 *************
 Get Started